History of Pomerania (1933–1945): German anti-Nazi resistance

 Resistance groups formed in the economical centers, especially in Stettin, from where most arrests were reported.

 Resistance is also reported from members of the nationalist conservative DNVP.
 The monarchist Herbert von Bismarck-Lasbeck was forced out of office in 1933.
 The conservative newspaper Pommersche Tagespost was banned in 1935 after printing an article of monarchist Hans-Joachim von Rohr.
 In 1936, four members of the DNVP were tried for founding a monarchist organization.

-Other DNVP members, who had addressed their opposition already before 1933, were arrested multiple times after the Nazis had taken over.
-Ewald Kleist-Schmenzin, Karl Magnus von Knebel-Doberitz, and Karl von Zitzewitz were active resistants.
+Other DNVP members, who had addressed their opposition before 1933, were arrested multiple times after the Nazis had taken over.
+Ewald Kleist-Schmenzin, Karl Magnus von Knebel-Doberitz, and Karl von Zitzewitz were active resisters.